-As with so many diseases, we've come a long way in understanding hepatitis, notably two chronic and serious forms: hepatitis B and hepatitis C. Several drugs are now on the market to treat hepatitis B, and a growing number of agents are becoming available to potentially cure hepatitis C in more than 90 percent of people who are treated.
-At the same time, we're continually learning how to use approved medications much more easily and effectively.
+As with so many diseases, we’ve come a long way in understanding hepatitis, notably two chronic and serious forms: hepatitis B and hepatitis C. Several drugs are now on the market to manage hepatitis B, and a growing number of agents are becoming available to potentially cure hepatitis C in more than 90 percent of people who are treated.
+At the same time, we’re continually learning how to use approved medications much more easily and effectively.

 But first, some basics.